 I did enjoy tempura at Ginza Tenkuni which has been in business since 1885.
 It is in Ginza on Chuo St.

-For those who want to venture out, restaurants getting good press and recommendations include the following: Narisawa, Azabu Yukimura with 3 Michelin Stars, Toritana, Sushi Shin, Sukiyabashi Jiro, Nihonryori RyuGin, Kaiseki Ryori, Sushi Saito with 3 Michelin stars, Fukuzushi, Sushi Zanmai, Sushi Mizutani with 3 Michelin stars, Sushi Aoki, Kondo for Tempura, Yonemura with one Michelin star, Ryu-Sushi and Rokurinsha.
+For those who want to venture out, restaurants getting good press and recommendations include the following: Narisawa, Azabu Yukimura with 3 Michelin Stars, Toritama, Sushi Shin, Sukiyabashi Jiro, Nihonryori RyuGin, Kaiseki Ryori, Sushi Saito with 3 Michelin stars, Fukuzushi, Sushi Zanmai, Sushi Mizutani with 3 Michelin stars, Sushi Aoki, Kondo for Tempura, Yonemura with one Michelin star and Ryu-Sushi.